Sergio García: PGA Tour

-Rest of 2017

 On 9 October 2017, it was announced that García had parted ways with TaylorMade after 15 years with the equipment brand.

 Two weeks later, he won the Andalucía Valderrama Masters.
 Along with the Omega Dubai Desert Classic and the Masters, it was the first time he had recorded three wins in a single European Tour season.
 A few days after his win, he spoke about the rising tensions in Spain after the Catalan independence debate, calling on the country to 'be more together'.

 Ahead of the season-ending DP World Tour Championship, Dubai in November, García dropped a huge hint that he was on the verge of signing an equipment deal with Callaway Golf Company after playing a full set of the brand's clubs in Dubai.

 Following his three-win season, García was named European Tour Golfer of the Year in December.

-2018

 On 21 January 2018, García played a bogey-free 27 holes to win the Asian Tour's SMBC Singapore Open by five strokes over Satoshi Kodaira and Shaun Norris.
 García shot four-under on the back nine to close out a third-round 66, then posted a closing three-under 68 in his final round.

-2018 Masters

 On 5 April 2018, in the first round of the 2018 Masters Tournament, García tied the record for most strokes on a hole in Masters history, shooting a 13 on the 15th hole.
 García ultimately missed the cut at the 2018 Masters Tournament and failed to defend his title after shooting 81–78.

-Rest of 2018

 García was a member of the 2018 Ryder Cup winning European team at Le Golf National outside of Paris, France on 28–30 September 2018.
 He went 3–1–0 and won his singles match against Rickie Fowler (2 and 1).
 European captain Thomas Bjørn made García a captain's pick notwithstanding García's inconsistent play for much of 2018, but was chosen for his passion and record in the Ryder Cup.

 On 22 October 2018, García successfully defended his Andalucía Valderrama Masters hosted by the Sergio García Foundation title after wrapping up a comfortable four-shot victory at Real Club Valderrama in Spain.